openkim/kim-property/README.md

             kim_property_dump(str, fp)
 ````

-## Installing kim_property
+## Installing kim-property

 ### Requirements

-You need Python 3.6 or later to run `kim_property`.
-You can have multiple Python
+You need Python 3.6 or later to run `kim-property`.
+You can have multiple
-versions (2.x and 3.x) installed on the same system without problems.
+Python versions (2.x and 3.x) installed on the same system without problems.

 To install Python 3 for different Linux flavors, macOS and Windows, packages
 are available at\